FITNESS

 What Are Carbohydrates and Carb Blockers?

 If you are not watching what you eat and consider your diet to be an 'average diet,' you may likely be getting about half of your calories from carbohydrates.
 Carbohydrates, or carbs, are a type of macronutrient found in many foods and beverages and they occur naturally in plant-based foods, such as grains.
+Understanding what are carb blockers can help manage how these carbohydrates affect your diet.

 There are two types of carbs; simple carbs (sugars) and complex carbs (starch).